"By nature, men are nearly alike, but through their practices, they get wide apart."

 The ethics of the interface between both therapeutic approaches are required.

-The patient should be able to decide which medicine or both is preferred.
-(When the patient chooses a combined treatment, there will be one general practitioner who is responsible for the transparent transfer of information to the other party.)
+The patient should be able to decide which medicine or both are preferred.
+(When patients choose a combined treatment, one general practitioner is responsible for transparently transferring information to the other party.)

 The public's lifestyle changes will not likely happen within a few years.